AdityaRao127/leetcode-stats-automation/README.md

    - `LEETCODE_SESSION` (from cookies)
    - `LEETCODE_CSRF_TOKEN` (from cookies)
 7. In Settings → Actions → General, enable 'Read and write permissions'
 8. The workflow runs daily at 15:00 UTC to update your stats.
+Go to the actins tab and ensure the workflows are not `disabled`
 9. If you want to run it manually, to see your stats and solutions organized quickly, then go to the `Actions` section and run the #1 successfully twice.
 Then run #2 and #3 and it will work.

 ## Credits